{{selectedAlertBand.alertDescription}}

 Ensure storm overflows and sewage treatment works do not harm rivers

-Based on Environment Agency measures (Reasons for Not Achieving Good Ecological Status), we will aim to ensure our operations will not be the reason for unhealthy rivers by 2030.
+Based on Environment Agency measures (Reasons for Not Achieving Good Ecological Status), we'll aim to ensure our operations will not be the reason for unhealthy rivers by 2030.

-We will eliminate all serious pollutions from our assets by 2025, and commit to reducing less serious pollutions by at least 45%.
+We'll eliminate all serious pollutions from our assets by 2025.
+Committing to reducing less serious pollutions by at least 45%.

 Create more opportunities for everyone to enjoy our region's rivers